 Microplastic Laboratory

-The microplastic (MP) laboratory is utilized for research conducted at NIU and collaborates with other academic and non-academic clients.
+The Midwest Laboratory for Microplastic Research (MLMR) is utilized for research conducted at NIU and collaborates with other academic and non-academic clients.
 Our laboratory is equipped with an Agilent 8700 Laser Direct Infrared (LDIR) Chemical Imaging System which uses quantum cascade laser (QCL) imaging technology.
-LDIR provides a new method for spectral analysis and chemical imaging that advances our ability to detect MP particles, determine their size, and acquire detailed information about their chemical composition.
-Compared to conventional spectroscopic or microscopic methods, LDIR enables efficient and accurate quantification and identification of MPs in sizes between 10 μm and 500 μm.
+LDIR provides a research-grade method for spectral analysis and chemical imaging that advances our ability to detect microplastic (MP) particles, determine their size and acquire detailed information about their chemical composition.
+LDIR enables efficient and accurate detection, characterization, quantification, and identification of MPs in sizes between 20 μm and 500 μm.

-To address potential interferences by non-plastic particles from the samples, the Clarity software MP library contains various spectral data of non-microplastics (e.g., rubber, naturally occurring polyamide, chitin, cellulosic materials, carbonates, and stearates which are commonly present in environmental samples).
+To address potential interferences by non-plastic particles from the samples, the Clarity software MP library contains various spectral data of non-microplastics (e.g., naturally occurring polyamide, chitin, cellulosic materials, carbonates and stearates which are commonly present in environmental samples).

 Ongoing Research Projects